On Separate Normalization in Self-supervised Transformers: Background

-Here $\mathrm{[SEP]}$ is a special token that separates the two sentences.
-A fraction (e.g., 15\%) of the tokens in $\bx$ and $\by$ are randomly replaced by a special symbol $\mathrm{[MASK]}$.
-The first task in BERT is to predict the original tokens replaced by $\mathrm{[MASK]}$ with cross-entropy loss.
-The second task is to predict whether $\by$ is the next sentence following $\bx$, and the decision is made by classifying the final embedding of the \CLS symbol.
-After pretraining, the representation in the \CLS is usually used for sentence-level downstream tasks such as sentiment analysis~\citep{medhat2014sentiment}. \paragraph{Pretraining MAE for CV.} The Vision Transformer (ViT)~\citep{dosovitskiy2020image} applies the transformers to computer vision tasks.
-In ViT, an image is usually voxelized into $16 \times 16$ patches, which are then flattened into a sequence of 256 tokens and fed into the ViT.
-Using the ViT architecture, \citet{he2022masked} proposes a self-supervised training scheme called Masked Autoencoder (MAE).
-The input to the MAE is an ``image sequence'' with 75\% of the tokens masked.
-When fed into the encoder, the masked sequence also has a \CLS symbol attached to the beginning.
-The encoder then computes the representations for the unmasked image tokens as well as the \CLS symbol.
-The input to the decoder consists of the representations of encoded and masked tokens.
-The decoder then learns to reconstruct the images by minimizing the mean square error (MSE).
-Note that only the encoder will be used for downstream tasks after pretraining.
-The \CLS symbol is treated as the class token for linear probing and fine-tuning in the downstream tasks. \paragraph{Pretraining Graphormer for molecule discovery.} Graphormer~\citep{ying2021transformers} proposes to modify several parts of the transformer layer for graph representation learning tasks.
-The learning task is to predict the property of a graph rather than an individual node or edge.
+\paragraph{Pretraining MAE for CV.} The Vision Transformer (ViT)~\citep{dosovitskiy2020image} applies the transformers to computer vision tasks.
+In ViT, an image is usually voxelized into $16 \times 16$ patches, which are then flattened into a sequence of 256 tokens and fed into the ViT. \citet{he2022masked} proposes a self-supervised training scheme, Masked Autoencoder (MAE), for the ViT architecture.
+A training image has 75\% of its patches masked.
+The MAE feeds Tokens of unmasked patches as well as a \CLS token into the encoder and gets the representations for these tokens.
+Then the decoder tries to reconstruct the original image by minimizing the mean square error (MSE).
+Only the encoder will be used for downstream tasks after pretraining.
+The \CLS symbol is treated as the class token for linear probing and fine-tuning in the downstream tasks.

+\paragraph{Pretraining Graphormer for molecule discovery.} Graphormer~\citep{ying2021transformers} is a transformer-based model designed for graph representation learning tasks.
+It is used to predict the property of a graph rather than a node or edge.
 Specifically, Graphormer introduces a new symbol $\mathrm{[VNode]}$ as a node connecting to all original graph nodes.
 Then the vector learned for $\mathrm{[VNode]}$ represents the global information of the entire graph.
-The mechanism of $\mathrm{[VNode]}$ bears resemblance to the \CLS symbol in BERT and MAE.
+The mechanism of $\mathrm{[VNode]}$ is similar to the \CLS symbol in BERT and MAE.

-Since the \CLS symbol is not a natural data token, we argue that it should be treated differently as it is now established that it summarizes information from all other tokens and is widely used by downstream tasks.
+In typical applications of transformers, the \CLS symbol is not a natural data token.
+It summarizes other tokens to capture global information, which is especially useful in downstream tasks.
+For these reasons, we argue that it should be treated differently in normalization operations.